 "I'm going to go out to the site and test the nuclear device which will launch the rocket [because it might fail].
-If you see a Hiroshima Mushroom you do not come to the site; instead, turn around and leave immediately."A discussion of what nuclear weapons actually do.
-For this discussion, we will detonate a 1 megaton nuclear weapon in Los Angeles.
-500 South Buena Vista Street, Burbank, California (Lat 34.155744, Lon -118.326766) will be ground zero and the bomb will detonate on the ground.note
+If you see a Hiroshima Mushroom you do not come to the site; instead, turn around and leave immediately."A brief summary of what nuclear weapons do.

 — Robert A. Heinlein's Rocket Ship Galileo

 The FlashThe first thing you get with a nuclear explosion is the light flash.
 This is very, very bright and if you are close enough (21 km (13 miles) on a clear day and 85 km (53 miles) at night for a 1 megaton nuke) will cause at least temporary flash blindness.
 Unless you're Sarah Jane Smith and probably for her too, this is not good at all.
 But heaven help you if you look up at the sky while the bomb goes off.
-That's not the worst of the problems, there's heat as well.
+That's not the worst of the problems — there is also thermal radiation to consider.
 If you're within 11 km (7 miles) (Beverly Hills), you're going to get a bad sunburn on exposed skin.
 9 km (6 miles), permanent scars.
 8 km (5 miles), third degree burns.
 In and around ground zero itself, an area roughly a half-mile across, the temperatures will (for a few seconds) be hotter than the sun!
 If you're sunbathing on the beach, you're toast in both senses of the word.
-It's been estimated 50% of deaths at Hiroshima and Nagasaki were due to burns.
+Some reports claim that 50% of deaths at Hiroshima and Nagasaki were due to flash burns, though the methodology of separating these from the burns caused by the firestorms - which caused the bulk of the deaths - is dubious.
 It should be noted that the thermal pulse will travel in a straight line.
 If you are standing behind a concrete wall at, say, 5 kilometers and somehow are unscratched by the shockwave (see below) then it may feel like you are in a oven for awhile but you will come out just fine.
 You will have a problem if you are standing behind something more combustible like, say, a heavy curtain since the object you are standing behind absorbs the heat from the pulse instead.
 The problem consists of the fact the object you were standing behind is now on fire with all that entails.

 OverpressureThen you'll get the blast wave.
 This is measured in terms of the sudden increase in pressure.
 10 psi of overpressure equals your building getting hit by a 470 km/h (294 mph) wind.
 This is the big problem.
 The following things will probably happen: